gmac/shop-schema-client/README.md

 }
 ```

-The client works by composing a superset of the base Shopify Admin API with a Shop or App's custom data modeling inserted.
-This reference schema provides introspection (for live documentation), request validation, and the basis for transforming custom data queries into native Admin API requests.
-With layers of caching options, these transformed queries can be used in both development and production with minimal overhead.
+The client works by composing a superset of the Shopify Admin API schema with a Shop or App's custom data modeling inserted.
+All normal Admin API queries work with additional access to custom data extensions.
+This custom schema provides introspection (for live documentation), request validation, and transforms custom data queries into native Admin API requests.

+With layers of caching, these custom data queries can be performed with very little overhead.

 ## Getting started